adamsoliev/Ganymede/compiler/README.md

 - Constant folding

 ## Code Generator
-Ideally, I would like this part to consist of 3 stages:
+Ideally, I would like this part to consist of 3 separate stages:
 - instruction selection
-- sequencing
+- instruction scheduling
 - register allocation

 Currently, however, the compiler directly maps IR to RISC-V assembly, essentially generating template-like code.